1bell

 “He has become more outgoing and willing to participate during the games,” Venesia adds.
 “I’m looking forward to the future growth of the program in its many seasons to come, as well as the creation of similar opportunities for Paul and other individuals with disabilities to participate in.”

-“At the heart of it, the Miracle League is really about support—being able to support these children and their families, and provide opportunities for them to grow and learn, and really to just have fun—that’s what it’s all about,” said Mac Slover, who coordinates the program for sports services, Prince William County Department of Parks and Recreation.
+“At the heart of it, the Miracle League is really about support—being able to support these children and their families, and provide opportunities for them to grow and learn, and really to just have fun—that’s what it’s all about,” says Mac Slover, who coordinates the program for sports services, Prince William County Department of Parks and Recreation.